The 21 Best Wheelchair Sports You Need to Know

 Many Wheelchair Bound Sports Accessible

 This list gives you just a few of the options available to wheelchair users.
 Hand cycling, hunting, kayaking, rafting, scuba, and martial arts are also adaptable to meet the needs of wheelchair users.
 Think about what sports appeal to you and get started.
+If team sports seem too daunting to you but you would still like to stay active, give wheelchair yoga a try.

 As always, safety has to come first.
 Check with your doctor to make sure you have the abilities necessary to participate and how you can meet the demands of the sport.
 You’ll also want to check into what equipment you’ll need.